SharedSmally/doc/docker.md

     unpause   Unpause all processes within one or more containers attach    Attach to a running container
     wait      Block until a container stops, then print its exit code

-    run       Run a command in a new container events    Get real time events from the server exec      Run a command in a running container
+    run       Run a command in a new container exec      Run a command in a running container

     export    Export a container's filesystem as a tar archive